When you buy through links on our site, we may earn an affiliate commission.

 What kind of sand do you mix with soil?

-Typically, horticultural sand is the preferred type of sand to “break up” and improve drainage in clay soil.
+Typically, horticultural sand is the preferred type of sand to “break up” and improve drainage by mixing sand with soil.
 Horticultural sand comprises various sized particles:

 1. Medium-sized particles: 9 x 10 -3 inches to 2 x 10 -3 inches